LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W04-D2-MoreNewES6Features.md

 ### JSON.stringify()

 This method is used to convert a JavaScript object or value into a string.
-It’s commonly used when storing data or sending it somewhere else, as the data needs to be a string for these kinds of operations.
+It’s commonly used when storing data or sending it somewhere else, as the data usually needs to be string type for these kinds of operations.

 Here’s an example using the mrScience object in the previous example: